In OpenEdge 10.0B the DynObjects

 - For a given handle number, both a "Created" and "Deleted" entry for the number indicates that the Object has been cleaned up after use.

-- For a specific Object, there is only a "Created", but there is only one entry (or a limited, predictable number) for that object in the lifetime of the session.
+- For a specific Object, there is only a single "Created" entry (or a limited, predictable number) for that particular object in the lifetime of the session.
 This is often seen when the same Object is being re-used multiple times, for example, with persistent procedures for which a single instance is used multiple times as a super procedure.

 - Anything else is a likely object leak which requires further investigation.